 Maybe that’s just me.
 I might be really grubby.

 One of the “no poo” methods suggests rubbing bicard soda through your scalp, before “conditioning” with apple cider vinegar.
 I tried this.

 I do not recommend it.
 It did horrible things to my hair and I smelt like a salad for days afterwards.

 I love both bicarb and ACV, but I’m keeping them well away from my scalp in the future.

 Avocado Seed Shampoo

-Four weeks in, it’s still a little oilier than I would like.
-Yet, it’s weirdly super soft – even more so than when I was using shampoo and conditioner.
-My hair actually looks ombre at the moment – normally it’s quite dark brown, with reddish highlights.
-It’s darker on top at the moment, a few shades up from black, but has even more of a reddish hue at the bottom.
+Four weeks in, it was still a little oilier than I would like.
+Yet, it too was weirdly super soft – even more so than when I was using shampoo and conditioner.
+My hair looked almost ombre – normally it’s quite dark brown, with reddish highlights.
+It was darker on top at the moment, a few shades up from black, but has even more of a reddish hue at the bottom.